 Suddenly, it seemed like everyone was doing their version of the Chicken Kitchen Original Chop.
 Even Pollo Tropical (South Florida’s local chicken chain) jumped on board, and clones like Chicken N’ Grill & Natural Chicken Grill, one of who I believe was an original Chicken Kitchen owner/investor.

 3 Chefs and a Chicken restaurant are another one in that long line of copycats.
 Hell, even the founders are former Chicken Kitchen employees.

 The one difference I did find with 3 Chefs is that it’s an improvement over the original.
-Quality and portions across the board on everything I’ve eaten is better.
+Quality and portions across the board on everything I’ve eaten are better.

 There are a few other Cheféns that include anything from black beans, shredded cheese, or even guacamole.

 Doesn’t it sound useful to you?
-There’s Whole or 1/4 Grilled Chickens and sides to choose from like Corn on the Cob, Baked Potato, Red Skinned Mashed Potatoes, or Baked Plantains.
+Whole or 1/4 Grilled Chickens and sides to choose from, like Corn on the Cob, Baked Potato, Red Skinned Mashed Potatoes, or Baked Plantains.